 Public transport in Amsterdam:

-Info, tips, plans for metro, tram, buses and ferry.
+Info, tips, plans for metro, tram, buses and ferry

 In our travel guide, we show you how to discover Amsterdam by public transport.
-Tips on how to save time and money when buying tickets can be found below.

-Local transport – ideal for discovering Amsterdam
+Local transport – the ideal way to discover Amsterdam

 Tickets for public transport in Amsterdam: